-Verify your email address by going to testudo. umd.edu.
-Email is the primary means for sending official communications to students.
-For this reason, email must be checked on a regular basis.
-Academic advisors, faculty, and campus administrative offices use email to communicate important and time-sensitive notices.
+TERPmail and UMD Gmail are used for official communications to students.
+Students are responsible for checking official university email on a regular basis.
+Academic advisors, faculty, and campus administrative offices use email to communicate important and timesensitive notices.

 For undergraduate students, the university provides the TERPmail system for academic and personal use.
 UMD students keep their TERPmail accounts after graduating from the university.
 For more information about TERPmail visit terpmail.umd.edu.